How to Become an X-Ray Technician

-Studying to become an x-ray technicianyou can expect to learn about pathology, patient procedures, how to protect patients from radiation and how to accurately take an image.
-There are many techniques learned to take an accurate image from a child, adult or elderly person.
-This is tweaked and modified from patient to patient, so it’s integral the x-ray technician understand how and when to adjust the x-ray machine or patient in order to get the best imaging results.
+Studying to become an x-ray technician you can expect to learn about pathology, patient procedures, how to protect patients from radiation, and how to accurately take an image.
+There are many techniques learned to take an accurate image from a child, adult, or elderly person.
+This is tweaked and modified from patient to patient, so it is integral that the x-ray technician understand how and when to adjust the x-ray machine or patient in order to get the best imaging results.
 Anatomy and physiology are also part of the curriculum.

 You should research accredited radiography schools when seeking out a school.
 This is important so you’re able to begin working after receiving your license from the state.
 Licensing requirements vary from state to state, and working with an accredited school ensures you have all of the proper paperwork to begin working upon receiving your degree or certificate.
 You will also have to receive certification from the American Registry of Radiologic Technologists.
-This is optional, but it will work to your advantage when interviewing for x-ray technician positions.
+While optional, certification will work to your advantage when interviewing for x-ray technician positions.
 Some hospitals, clinics and doctors will only consider those with a ARRT certification for filling positions.
-This is especially the case in large cities.

 What is the job outlook for x-ray technicians?

-About 61% of x-ray technicians work in a hospital.
+About 59% of x-ray technicians work in a hospital.
 Many job openings are also available through diagnostic or imagine centers that have become popular in recent years.
-The average salary for a x-ray technician is $55,000 per year.
+The average salary for a x-ray technician is $55,200 per year.
 This number can go up or down depending on the market you’re working in.
-Those working in a major hospital in a large city will average about $65,000 per year, while an x-ray tech working in a rural town in a clinic may garner about $38,000 per year.
+Those working in a major hospital in a large city will average over $70,000 per year, while an x-ray tech working in a rural town in a clinic may garner closer to $40,000 per year.
 Radiography offers ample room for career and salary growth, but you may have to move regions to take advantage of this industry trend.